drone/docs/content/usage/config/images.md

 image: index.docker.io/library/golang:1.7
 ```

 Drone does not automatically upgrade docker images.
-You can configure Drone to explicitly check for updates and automatically pull newer images with the following configuration:
+Example configuration to always pull the latest image when updates are available:

 ```diff
 pipeline: